Observation of triple J/$\psi$ meson production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 Studies of $n$-parton scattering (NPS) processes are important to elucidate the complicated inner structure of the proton and its evolution with energy~\cite{Diehl:2011yj,Blok:2011bu}.
 Many of these features, \eg, the parton density profile in the plane transverse to the colliding beams, as well as the various correlations (in position, momentum, flavor, color, spin, \etc) between individual partons, are very difficult to calculate theoretically, and can only be mapped out through experimental studies of NPS in different systems and for different numbers $n$ of simultaneous scatterings~\cite{Bartalini:2018qje}.
 Measurements of such processes not only allow for a deeper understanding of the proton structure, but are also of relevance at the LHC to predict backgrounds in rare standard model processes, and in searches for new physics, in final states where multiple heavy particles are produced~\cite{CMS:2019wch,Sirunyan:2020txn}.
-The first study of TPS via triple-\JPsi production, which is the subject of this article, provides novel input for further theoretical and experimental progress in understanding the NPS dynamics.
-This work is also the first experimental study of the simultaneous production of three particles in NPS, and the first observation of triple \JPsi meson production, making it an important step in a half-a-century old quest towards understanding the proton structure.
+This work presents the experimental study of the simultaneous production of three massive particles originating in NPS, and the observation of triple-\JPsi meson production.
+The study of TPS via triple-\JPsi production provides input for further theoretical and experimental progress in understanding the NPS dynamics.

 In the simplest approach, ignoring any correlations between the individual partons, the probability to produce $n$ high-\pt particles in a given \pp collision must be proportional to the $n^\text{th}$-product of probabilities to independently produce each of them.
 Thus, the probability to produce two or three high-\pt particles in DPS and TPS scales with the square and cube, respectively, of the corresponding single-parton scattering (SPS) probabilities~\cite{dEnterria:2017yhd}.
 The occurrence of DPS and TPS processes is therefore more likely for final states with large SPS cross sections, such as quarkonia states (\eg, \JPsi and $\Upsilon$ mesons), than for rarer heavier particles such as, \eg, electroweak (EW) bosons~\cite{Chapon:2020heu}.
 In the DPS case, the cross section to produce, \eg, two charmonium mesons \psio and \psid can be written as the product of the SPS cross sections for the production of each individual meson divided by an effective cross section to warrant the proper units of the final result, \begin{linenomath}